apify/make-integrations-scraper/README.md

 The input schema defines the following properties:

 - **keyValueStore**: The id of the key-value store to insert results into.
 If not provided, the results will be stored in the default key-value store.
+- **key**: The key under which the results will be stored in the key-value store.
 - **pageSize**: The number of items to get in one request.
 - **maxConcurrentRequests**: The number of concurrent requests to make to the server.